-We got our first German Wirehaired Pointer in 1999, when Tom decided he wanted a good hunting dog, and Jodi thought that Tom's new dog should be able to be a show dog, too.
+When we got our first German Wirehaired Pointer in 1999, Tom wanted a good hunting dog, but Jodi thought Tom's new dog should be a show dog, too.
 We looked at the different sporting breeds and so many of them were "split" into "hunting lines" and "show lines."
 But, when we started reading about German Wirehaired Pointers, we were impressed with how many of the show dogs were competing in field trials and hunt tests, while still being competitive in the show ring.

 Tom spent the first year with Cruiser hunting the sagebrush desert of Southwestern Idaho, and decided he hadn't had enough fun with Cruiser, so started competing in field trials and hunt tests in the spring.
 We also decided that we loved the breed, and got our second GWP, a female named Zoie.
 Cruiser and Zoie both eventually became Dual Champions (show and field champions) and these two outstanding dogs were our start in German Wirehaired Pointers.
 All Idawire GWPs go back to either Cruiser or Zoie, and many have both Cruiser and Zoie in their pedigrees.